Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Locating the Critical Point through volume models guided by lattice QCD

-In summary, for a universal hadronic volume, which remains constant with temperature, the critical point can be located in the range of $\mu_B$ (0-709) MeV, which corresponds to range of $T_c \sim$ (162-156) MeV or mean hadronic radius in the range of $r_0\sim$ (0.15-0.30) fm.
+In summary, for a universal hadronic volume remaining constant with temperature, after considering all 3 hadron sets, the critical point can be located in the range of $\mu_B$ (758-0) MeV, which corresponds to range of $T_c \sim$ (152.1-160.1) MeV and mean hadronic radius in the range of $r_0\sim$ (0.106-0.300) fm.
 Also in Figs.~\ref{fig:cpr0} we depict by open circle the critical point, determined by the criterion which will be presented in detail in the next Section \ref{sec:crit}.
-This critical point corresponds to $T_c \simeq$160.9 MeV ($r_0\simeq$0.289 MeV) and it is located at $\mu_B\simeq$247.9 MeV and $T\simeq$153.1 MeV.
+This critical point corresponds to $T_c \simeq$157.3-159.4 MeV ($r_0\simeq$0.288-0.289 MeV) and it is located at $\mu_{B,cr}\simeq$250.6-258.9 MeV and $T_{cr}\simeq$149.6-151.2 MeV.

-We shall finish this subsection by presenting full calculations of the quantities involved for the solution for this critical point.
-In Fig.~\ref{fig:Tc=160.9}(i) we present the ratios $R_i$.
+We shall finish this subsection by presenting full calculations of the quantities involved for the solution for this critical point and for the (vh) set.
+In Fig.~\ref{fig:Tc=159.4}(i) we present the ratios $R_i$.
 The intersection of the volume correction factor of the pion family, $f_{vc,1}$, with the corresponding ratio, $R_1$, determines the position of the critical point.
-In Fig.~\ref{fig:Tc=160.9}(ii) we present the masses that solve eq.~(\ref{eq:HGchnBF}) for every family $i$.
-Since the masses differ considerably among the families, we choose to depict the ratio of the chiral mass to the respective mass of the ground HG state.
+In Fig.~\ref{fig:Tc=159.4}(ii) we present the masses that solve eq.

+(\ref{eq:HGchnBF}) for every family $i$.
+Since the masses differ considerably among the families, we choose to depict the ratio of the chiral mass to the respective mass of the HG ground state.
 As it can be observed, the chiral mass of the pion family starts at its minimum value at zero baryon chemical potential, it reaches the maximum value at $\mu_{B,cr}$ and then remains constant.
 The chiral masses of the rest of the families in general increase with the increase of $\mu_B$.
 A general observation is that all the masses tend, for zero temperature (maximum value of $\mu_B$), to the physical mass of the lowest mass hadron in each family.
 Another observation is that the solution for the particle family differs slightly from antiparticle family solution.